vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-service-startup-problems.md

 - Microsoft Defender Antivirus

-In the following screenshot, you can see that **Virus & threat protection** has a red cross, where it says **Threat service has stopped.
+In the following screenshot, **Virus & threat protection** displays a red cross, where it says **Threat service has stopped.
 Restart it now**.

 :::image type="content" source="media/virus-threat-protection.jpg" alt-text="Screenshot of virus and threat protection notification.":::

-Within **Security Providers**, you can see the following. <br> You can see that **Microsoft Defender Antivirus is turned off**.
+Within **Security Providers**, you can see the following. <br> **Microsoft Defender Antivirus is turned off**.

 :::image type="content" source="media/security-providers.png" alt-text="Screenshot of security providers.":::

-In the following screenshot, you can see the message: **Threat service has stopped.
+The following screenshot displays the message: **Threat service has stopped.
 Restart it now.**

 :::image type="content" source="media/virus-threat-protection-2.png" alt-text="Screenshot of threat service has stopped.":::

-In the following screenshot, you can see the message: **Unexpected error.
+The following screenshot displays the message: **Unexpected error.
 Sorry, we ran into a problem.
 Please try again.** <br> Select **Close**.

 :::image type="content" source="media/unexpected-error.png" alt-text="Screenshot of unexpected error." lightbox="media/unexpected-error.png":::

 ## Events

-You might see the following events in the *Windows Defender – Operational* event log:
+The *Windows Defender – Operational* event log might display the following events:

 ### Event 5007

-Microsoft Defender Antivirus Configuration has changed.
-If this is an expected event you should review the settings as this may be the result of malware.
+The configuration of Microsoft Defender Antivirus has changed.
+If you expected this event, review the settings, as it may be the result of malware.

 |Old value  |New value  |
 |---------|---------|